There will be no registration fee for the 2021 Festival.

 Featured Artist 2021:

-The TENTH Annual Yakutat Tern Festival is
+The TENTH Annual Yakutat Tern Festival.

 The festival is a celebration of the natural and cultural resources of Yakutat, Alaska.
 Yakutat hosts one of the largest and southernmost known nesting colonies of Aleutian Terns, as well as Arctic Terns and up to 200 other bird species that nest in, or migrate through the area.
 The festival is family friendly and offers activities for birders as well as non-birders, including field trips, seminars, kid’s activities, evening banquets, bird banding demonstration, and other programs.